tariqjoosab/TFBMiner/README.md

 A data acquisition and analysis pipeline for the rapid identification of putative transcription factor-based biosensors.
 ## Synopsis
-TFBMiner predicts putative transcription factor-based biosensors (TFBs) for a compound of interest firstly by identifying enzymes that sequentially catabolize the compound and linking them to form chains.
-Each chain is then processed to identify whether the enzymes are encoded by any catabolic operons within bacterial genomes, and putative transcriptional regulators of the catabolic operons are predicted and scored based upon a conceptual model of how TFBs are frequently genetically organized.
+TFBMiner predicts putative transcription factor-based biosensors (TFBs) for a compound of interest firstly by identifying enzymes that sequentially metabolize the compound and linking them to form chains.
+Each chain is then processed to identify whether the enzymes are encoded by any metabolic  operons within bacterial genomes, and putative transcriptional regulators of the operons are predicted and scored based upon a conceptual model of how TFBs are frequently genetically organized.
 TFBMiner also has an option for predicting TFBs that regulate single genes, rather than genes encoding enzymatic chains.

 ## Usage
 ```sh